 This book is contemporary, topical and global in its approach, and provides an essential, comprehensive treatise on bovine tuberculosis and the bacterium that causes it, Mycobacterium bovis.
 Bovine tuberculosis remains a major cause of economic loss in cattle industries worldwide, exacerbated in some countries by the presence of a substantial wildlife reservoir.
 It is a major zoonosis, causing human infection through consumption of unpasteurised milk or by close contact with infected animals.
 Following a systematic approach, expert international authors cover epidemiology and the global situation; microbial virulence and pathogenesis; host responses to the pathogen; and diagnosis and control of the disease.
 Aimed at researchers and practising veterinarians, this book is essential for those needing comprehensive information on the pathogen and disease, and offers a summary of key information learned from human tuberculosis research.
 It will be useful to those studying the infection and for those responsible for controlling the disease.

-Foreign language rights available.
-We will positively consdier translations of abridged versions of this title.
+Foreign rights available.
+We will positively consider translations of abridged versions of this title.